cyberdefendersprogram/Pensieve/README.md

 The react session should open in the default browser on localhost:3000.
 There we see our table full of people we have pushed onto the blockchain.
 This is now a fully running dApp!

 ## Stay Tuned for Updates
-More changes to come.
-We are currently developing our dApp with a working tool by early August.
+More changes to come daily.